christianm20358/Ganymede/README.md

 **it would look to you more splendid than the moon - Galileo Galilei**

 This repository is for documenting the development of a Cybersecurity application that will eventually be able to provide tools corresponding to each of the CIS18 Critical Security Controls.

+The design will follow a microservice architecture.
+For now, it utilizes direct client to microservice communication instead of the more common API gateway communication method.

-To that end, there will be several major individual applications:
+There will be several major individual applications:

 **Ganymede**